IBM/operand-deployment-lifecycle-manager/docs/install.md

 ```

 - `services` is a list defines the set for each service.
-- `name` is the service name, which should be the same as the services name in the `CommonServiceConfig` and operator name in the `MetaOperator`.
+- `name` is the service name, which should be the same as the services name in the `MetaOperatorConfig` and operator name in the `MetaOperatorCatalog`.
-- `channel` is an optional setting, it can overwrite the `channel` defined in the `MetaOperator`.
+- `channel` is an optional setting, it can overwrite the `channel` defined in the `MetaOperatorCatalog`.
 - `state` defines if the service should be present or absent.
 - `description` is the description of the service.

 ## Post-installation

-The common service operators and their custom resource would be deployed in the cluster.
+The meta operators and their custom resource would be deployed in the cluster.